Advertiser Disclosure

 Pay mortgage

-One of the best ways you can skew the economics in your favor is if you’re pursuing a welcome bonus and need to meet a minimum spending requirement.
-For example, if you have a minimum spending requirement of $15,000 in 3 months but your monthly spending is only $4,000, then you can charge a mortgage or rent payment to meet that minimum spending requirement.
+One of the best ways you can skew the economics in your favor is if you’re pursuing a welcome bonus offer and need to meet a minimum spending requirement on that credit card.
+For example, if you have a minimum spending requirement of $15,000 over 3 months but your typical monthly nonhousing expenses are only $4,000, you might want to use a credit card to pay your mortgage or rent to meet that minimum.

-If, for example, you have a card that only earns 1% cash-back and the fee for paying a mortgage or rent is 3%, you’d effectively lose 2% on these payments.
-Not a good idea.
+Consider the opposite: If your card only earns 1% cash-back and the fee for paying a mortgage or rent is 3%, you’d effectively lose 2% on these payments.
+That’s a bad idea.

-The best way to figure out if the fee makes sense is to take out your calculator and figure out the value of the rewards you’re earning and compare it to the cost of the associated fees.
+The best way to figure out if the fee makes sense is to compare the value of the rewards you’re earning with the cost of the associated fees.

 Best Payment Services To Use

-Let’s say you’ve decided that paying your mortgage or rent with a credit card makes a lot of sense.
-Great!
+If you’ve decided that paying your mortgage or rent with a credit card makes a lot of sense, what comes next?
+You need to compare the best service providers for these payments.

-If you’re a renter, you might already be making rent payments online by visiting an online portal or website.
-And on these websites, you might see an option to pay using a credit card.
+If you’re a renter, your landlord might have a payment portal that accepts credit cards and clearly lists the fees.
 In that case, all you’d have to do is select that option and make your payments.

-Making a mortgage payment is a bit more challenging for a number of reasons.
-For example, making rent payments with credit cards is a more common practice, while making a mortgage payment with a credit card is rarer.
-Also, your mortgage loan might be sold off numerous times, so figuring out where to even make your payments can be cumbersome if you’re not using autopay.
+Making a mortgage payment is more challenging for several reasons.
+For example, paying rent with a credit card is more common, while paying a mortgage with a credit card is rarer.
+Also, your mortgage loan might be sold off numerous times, so figuring out where to even make your payments can be cumbersome if you’re not using auto pay.

-In this next section, we’ll show you how to pay your mortgage or rent with a credit card, starting with the best solution available.
+In this next section, you can learn how to pay your mortgage or rent with a credit card, starting with the best solution available.

 Bilt